The more experience I gain as a writer, the more I’m convinced that writing is one of the most difficult skills to master.

 Most writers don’t want their work to be weak or dull.
 We want our writing to be strong and vibrant.
 If we learn the grammar rules and adopt best practices in the craft, our writing can shine.

-Here are ten of most frequently ignored (or unknown) grammar rules and writing practices:
+Here are ten frequently ignored (or unknown) grammar rules and writing practices:

-- Commas: the comma is the most common punctuation mark and the most misused.
+- Commas: the comma is one of the most common punctuation marks and the most misused.
 It’s a tricky one because the rules are scarce, leaving usage up to style guides and writers’ best judgement.
 In weak writing, there are too few or too many commas.
 Be consistent in how you use commas and strike the right balance.